Click0910/level-task/README.md

 `GET http://localhost:5000/requests?category=technical`

-Fetch a list with the tickets filtered.
+Fetch a list with the tickets filtered on base a query param, like technically or billing.

 ### Status Async Task.